zhufamily/js_promise_pool_helper/README.md

     console.log(`POS: ${currentPosition}; LEN ${totalLength}`);
     console.log(currentResult);

-    // Uncomment the section below, if you want to see how stop flag working /*
+    // Uncomment the section below, if you want to see how stop flag works /*
     if (currentPosition === 1) {
         myrunner.stop();